JJNod88/pp3_quiz_game/README.md

     * It also has the right message

 ## Bugs and Fixes
+* The first bullet point is the bug.
+The indented second bullet point = fix:
 * I cant use my variable elsewhere
     * Fix - I added global to the variable name in my intro function
 * Trying to iterate through my list - says it list object is not callable